joeys1122/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+  DOM stands for Document Object Model.
+The DOM is a JavaScript object that represents all of the elements on a web page.
+Each element (or node) in the DOM is organized into a tree-like hierarchy with an object called "document" at the top that all other element branch off from.
+The "document" object and its child elements have several methods and properties we can use to change the web page.

 2. What is an event?

+  Any interaction that a user does on a web page (such as clicking, moving the mouse, scrolling, etc..)

 3. What is an event listener?

+  An event listener tracks when an event is triggered on a specific element and allows you to execute a callback when that happens.

 4. Why would we convert a NodeList into an Array?

+  A NodeList does not have access to the same methods as an Array.
+If you would like to use a method that a NodeList does not have (such as .map() or .filter()) you would need to convert it to an Array.

 5. What is a component?

+  A component is a modular, reusable piece of code that can use HTML, CSS, and JavaScript to make elements on a web page.